 CMS has indicated that plan designs that vary the deductible for groups of drugs (e.g., generic versus brand) are allowable.
-When the 2006 BPT was designed, it assumed that a single deductible applied to all drugs.
-If the proposed plan actually does vary the deductible, the BPT is "tricked" by including the value of any proposed deductible with the rest of the cost sharing up to the ICL and the proposed deductible is entered as zero.
-To accomplish this, complete worksheet 6 as always.
-In worksheet 5, enter the proposed deductible as zero (line 6, column d, and the value of the proposed deductible (line 8, column f) as zero.
-The actual value of the proposed deductible will be included with any other proposed cost sharing (since allowed-drug costs on line 10 would be determined without subtracting anything for a deductible).
+The 2008 BPT assumed a uniform deductible is applied consistently to all drugs.
+Plans that vary the deductibles among categories of drugs (first dollar generic coverage, for example) must make several modifications to price this benefit in the BPT.
+Specifically, in Worksheet 5, enter the proposed deductible (line 6, column d) and the value of the proposed deductible (line 8, column f) as zero.
+The actual value of the proposed deductible will be included with any other proposed cost sharing, since the allowed drug costs on line 10 would be determined without subtracting anything for a deductible.
+Similarly, in Worksheet 6, include the impact of the proposed deductible in the cost share categories that apply in addition to the cost share required after the deductible has been satisfied.